Plant ID app showdown: which app reigns supreme?

-When it comes to plant ID apps, accurate plant identification is kind of key, so let’s address that first.
+The ability of these apps to accurately identify a plant is key, so let’s address that first.

-PictureThis and PlantSnap use artificial intelligence (AI) systems to analyse your plant picture and cross-reference it with a huge database of photos to find a match.
-The app providers use different proprietary AI systems and have access to different databases.
+PictureThis and PlantSnap use artificial intelligence (AI) systems to analyze plant images, cross-referencing with a photo database to find a match.
+Each app’s provider has a proprietary AI system and database.

-We created a head-to-head battle to determine which app was most accurate at identifying plants across a wide spectrum: mature plants, sprouts, vegetables, flowers, grasses, trees, succulents, herbs and mushrooms.
-Of the 40 plants tested, PictureThis misidentified five plants, whereas PlantSnap misidentified ten.
+We created a head-to-head battle to determine which app most accurately identified plants across a spectrum: mature plants, sprouts, vegetables, flowers, grasses, trees, succulents, herbs and mushrooms.
+Of the 40 kinds of plants in our test, PictureThis misidentified five plants, and PlantSnap misidentified ten.

-These results are a little skewed by a common flaw: both apps had trouble identifying specific varieties of peppers.
-We took pictures of sweet, jalapeño and habanero pepper plants but all of them were identified as cayenne pepper.
-Well, we honestly can’t blame the apps for that shortcoming because pepper leaves and flowers all look pretty similar…
+These results are skewed by a common flaw: both apps had trouble identifying specific pepper varieties.
+We took pictures of sweet, jalapeño and habanero pepper plants, and all were identified as cayenne pepper.
+Pepper leaves and flowers all do look pretty similar, though:

-When you remove peppers from the tally, PictureThis has an amazing accuracy of 97.5 percent – it only made one misidentification of Japanese blood grass!
-PictureThis really stood out for us when it accurately identified a tiny basil sprout with only two miniature true leaves on it!
+Removing peppers from the tally, PictureThis had a 97.5% accuracy rate — it misidentified one plant: Japanese blood grass.
+Amazingly, PictureThis identified a basil sprout, with only two miniature true leaves.

-Conversely, PlantSnap completely misidentified six plants and has an accuracy of 85 percent.
-And ‘completely’ is important here.
-PlantSnap presents you with a list of up to eight different identifications when you take a picture.
-For six additional plants we tested, the correct plant ID was not the primary identification presented by PlantSnap (sometimes it was the fifth or third down the list).
+PlantSnap completely misidentified six plants, for an accuracy of 85%.
+And “completely” is important.
+PlantSnap presents a list of up to eight different identifications when you show it a picture.
+For six plants, the correct ID was not the primary one presented (at times it was the fifth or third down the list).

-Plus, among the list of potential IDs for a blackberry plant, PlantSnap suggested poison ivy!
-The two plants don’t really look alike, so this is an example where providing a list of loosely-related identifications can create an unnecessary scare.
+Plus, among the list of potential IDs for a blackberry plant, PlantSnap suggested poison ivy.
+The two don’t look very much alike, so this is an example where a list of loosely-related identifications can create an unnecessary scare.